Master’s in Criminal Justice Programs in Wisconsin

 From college campuses and communities to prisons and business areas, criminal justice in Wisconsin is a necessary part of society.
 It evolves on a near-constant basis as the body of relevant research expands.
 Knowing how to apply, conduct, and analyze research can make you fit for a leadership role in Wisconsin criminal justice.

 What Can I Do With My Master’s in Criminal Justice in Wisconsin?

-- The state of Wisconsin is currently focusing on the prison population, which is growing far more rapidly than the state can sustain (Wisconsin Public Radio, 2015).
+- The state of Wisconsin is currently focusing on the prison population, which is growing far more rapidly than the state can sustain (Door County Pulse, 2018).

 What Will It Take to Earn My Criminal Justice Graduate Degree in Wisconsin?